renatorobotica12-tech/WRO-2026-Grises-Jr--Mx-Future-engineers-/README.md

 The system integrates:

--Real-time vision processing
+- Real-time vision processing
--Ackermann steering geometry
+- Ackermann steering geometry
--PID-based control
+- PID-based control

 This combination enables stable, precise, and adaptive navigation.

-##  **Robot Description**
+##  Robot Description

 The robot is based on an Ackermann steering system, similar to real-world vehicles.